-Coroner responds to crash in York Township
+Man dies after ‘medical event’, causing crash in York Township

 Photo Gallery

-YORK COUNTY, Pa.– The coroner is on the scene of a crash.
+YORK COUNTY, Pa.– A man is dead after suffering a “medical event”, which caused a single-vehicle crash.

-According to emergency dispatch, crews were sent to a crash on Leader Heights Road near Powder Mill Road in York Township around 3:10 a.m. on December 30.
+According to the York County Coroner, crews were sent to a crash on Leader Heights Road near Powder Mill Road in York Township around 3:30 a.m. on December 30.

-Authorities say a car crashed into a tree, and the coroner is on scene.
+Authorities say a car crashed into a tree, causing the coroner to respond to the scene.

-There is no word how many people were injured in the crash.
+The coroner says that an adult male driver was found deceased in his vehicle with no apparent trauma and minimal vehicle damage.

 39.914243 -76.675922